 Best Lightweight Sleeping Bags

-Below are my recommendations for the best lightweight sleeping bags in no particular order.
-For those interested, I have also included two exceptional quilts on the list: The Enlightened Equipment Revelation 20 and Zpacks Solo Quilt.
+Below are my recommendations for the best lightweight sleeping bags.
+For those interested, I have also included a few exceptional quilts on the list.

 Temp: 20° F